Fun Ways to Ask Someone to Be The Guardian of Your Kids

 - Don’t involve the kids too much, especially if they’re younger.
 You probably find thinking about your death disconcerting—your kids will find it even more so.

 - Don’t be offended if the answer is no—oh, and that’s why you should also have a backup person in mind.

-What’s important here is that you choose a guardian, have the conversation and make it legal in your will.
-Whether it’s with humor or with all seriousness.
+What’s important here is that you choose a guardian, have the conversation and make it legal in your last will and testament.